-Interference in space and time
+Interference in Space and Time

 When two wave solutions \(U_1(\mathbf{r})\) and \(U_2(\mathbf{r})\) combine, their superposition gives: